GearworksSMP/server/README.md

 # server
-This is the repo that manages my Minecraft server
+This is the repo that manages Uberswe's Community Minecraft server